-UQ is ranked #17 worldwide and #1 in Australia for environmental sciences According to the QS World University Rankings by Subject 2021
+UQ is ranked #1 in Australia and #19 globally for environmental sciences According to the QS World University Rankings by Subject 2022.

-UQ is ranked #14 worldwide and #1 in Australia for food science and technology According to the 2021 Shanghai Ranking's Global Ranking of Academic Subjects.
+UQ is ranked #1 in Australia and #13 globally for food science and technology According to the 2022 Shanghai Ranking's Global Ranking of Academic Subjects.